-Canadian Climate Impacts and Scenarios Introduction Print Printable Page
+Canadian Climate Impacts and Scenarios Project

 • the provision of climate change scenarios, advice and related information to the Canadian impacts and adaptation communities;